A Recursive Theory of Variational State Estimation: The Dynamic Programming Approach: Introduction

 In variational inference an appropriate class of densities, $\VariationalFamily_{0:T}$, is selected and the posterior is approximated by the best one in the sense of the following lower bound on the marginal likelihood \citep{Beal2003,Blei2017}

 Recursive approaches have previously been formulated by \citet{Weber2015} and \citet{Campbell2021} from the reinforcement learning perspective.
 Here an optimal control approach is taken instead where the time-marginals of $\VariationalDensity_{0:T}$ are states and the associated transition kernels are the controls.
-The problem can then formally be solved by both backward and forward dynamic programming \citep{Bellman1966,Larson1966}, which involve recursions over associated value functionals. \footnote{It ought to be noted that the present notion of value functionals differs from the notion of value function used by \cite{Weber2015,Campbell2021}.} These methods shall be referred to as the variational backward and forward methods, respectively.
-Based on this a theory of recursive variational state estimation is developed in \cref{sec:variational-state-estimation-theory}, which goes beyond the contributions of \citet{Weber2015,Campbell2021}. \footnote{ The relationship between the present contribution and that of \citet{Weber2015,Campbell2021} is further discussed in \cref{sec:related-work}. } More specifically, a variational analogue of the Bayesian state estimation is obtained by establishing: \begin{itemize} \item An analogue of \cref{thm:bayesian-backward-recursion} is obtained by the variational backward method.
-The associated value functional is completely determined by a likelihood $\BackwardRepresenter_t$, which is upper bounded by $\ObsDensity_{t+1:T\mid t}$.
-This is established in \cref{thm:variational-backward-hjb} and \cref{cor:likelihood-lower-bound}. \item An analogue of \cref{thm:bayesian-forward-recursion} is obtained by the variational forward method.
-The associated value functional is completely determined by an unnormalized density $\ForwardRepresenter_t$, which is upper bounded by $\UnnormalizedDensity_t^{0:t}$.
-This is established in \cref{thm:variational-forward-hjb} and \cref{cor:filter-lower-bound}. \item An analogue of \cref{cor:two-filter} is obtained by combining \cref{thm:variational-backward-hjb} and \cref{thm:variational-forward-hjb}.
-More specifically, the time-marginals of the variational posterior are relative entropy optimal approximations of the normalization of $\ForwardRepresenter_t\BackwardRepresenter_t$.
-This is \cref{cor:variational-two-filter}. \end{itemize}
+The problem can then formally be solved by both backward and forward dynamic programming \citep{Bellman1966,Larson1966}, which involve recursions over associated value functionals. \footnote{ It ought to be noted that the present notion of value functionals differs from the notion of value function used by \cite{Weber2015,Campbell2021}.
+The relationship between the present contribution and that of \citet{Weber2015,Campbell2021} is further discussed in \cref{sec:related-work}. } These methods shall be referred to as the variational backward and forward methods, respectively.
+Based on this a theory of recursive variational state estimation is developed in \cref{sec:variational-state-estimation-theory}, which goes beyond the contributions of \citet{Weber2015,Campbell2021}.